awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-websocket-api-lambda-auth.md

   ```
 + The context variables in `event.requestContext` are different from those for REST APIs\.

-The following example Lambda authorizer function is a WebSocket version of the Lambda authorizer function for REST APIs in [Create an API Gateway Lambda Authorizer Function in the Lambda Console](apigateway-use-lambda-authorizer.md#api-gateway-lambda-authorizer-lambda-function-create):
+The following example Lambda authorizer function is a WebSocket version of the Lambda authorizer function for REST APIs in [Create an API Gateway Lambda authorizer function in the Lambda console](apigateway-use-lambda-authorizer.md#api-gateway-lambda-authorizer-lambda-function-create):

 ```
 exports.handler = function(event, context, callback) {